Iris haynei

-Iris haynei, the Gilboa iris (אירוס הגלובע; سوسن فقوعة), is a plant species in the genus Iris, subgenus Iris and section Oncocyclus.
+Iris haynei, the Gilboa iris or Faqqu'a iris (אירוס הגלובע; سوسن فقوعة), is a plant species in the genus Iris, subgenus Iris and section Oncocyclus.
 It is a rhizomatous perennial, from the shrublands and mountainsides mostly in Israel and Palestine, on the Mount Gilboa.
 The Iris haynei is considered to be the national flower of Palestine.
 It has smooth, linear or lanceolate, greyish-green leaves and a long slender stem and, between March and April, large fragrant flowers in shades of deep purple, violet, purple, brownish purple or dusky lilac veining or speckling over a pale ground.
 It has a dark purple, black-brown, to blackish signal patch and a beard, varying from dark purple, white, or dark-tipped yellow.
 It is rarely cultivated as an ornamental plant in temperate regions as it needs arid conditions during the summer.

 Description

 It is a geophyte, with a stout rhizome, and small brown stolons.
 They are below the surface of the ground, they all form clumps of plants.

 It has between 5 and 8 leaves, which are smooth, linear, or lanceolate, greyish-green.
 They can grow up to between 25–30 cm long, and between 1 and 1.5 cm wide.

 They grow in the spring and then fade after the summer.

 It has a slender stem or peduncle, that can grow up to between 40–60 cm tall.

 The stems carry the flowers high above the foliage.

 The stems hold terminal (top of stem) flowers, blooming in spring, between March and April.

 The fragrant flowers, are 10–12 cm in diameter.
 They come in shades of deep purple, violet, purple, brownish purple, or dusky lilac, and are normally veined or spotted over a pale or pale pink-violet background.

 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.